Recycle Guide

 *Restaurants, food businesses, and some multifamily communities may have a food only bin.

 *Businesses can set up collection of used cooking oil and/or animal rendering from independent processors.
-Find companies through Metro’s Find a Recycler or call 503-234-3000.
+Find companies through Metro’s What Goes Where tool or call 503-234-3000.

 **Businesses can set up collection of yard waste from their garbage and recycling company.